Luna123j/calendar_in_c/README.md

-## Calendar project in C
+## Calendar Project Using C Language

-### An Calendar allows user track date in any year and save monthly calendar to file.
+### A Calendar allows user track date in any year and save monthly calendar to file.

 ## DEMO